Instructions and Rules in Kolovesi National Park

 Lighting a fire is allowed at the maintained campfire sites that have been marked on the map and in the terrain.
 You are only allowed to use the firewood that has been reserved for the purpose.
 The person who lights the campfire is always responsible for the fire.

-Lighting any campfires is strictly forhibited if the forest fire warning or the grass fire warning is in effect.
+Lighting any campfires is strictly forhibited if the wildfire warning is in effect.
 Always check the current warnings (en.ilmatieteenlaitos.fi).
 The prohibition does not apply to the covered fireplace with a flue at Kirkkoranta.

 There are no waste-bins or recycling points in the park.
 Measures should be taken in advance to avoid taking unnecessary waste into the area.
 Take away everything you brought along.